 Spaying or neutering your cat is one of the most important things you can do as an owner.
-It prevents unwanted litters, dramatically reduces several cancers and infections, eliminates heat cycles and most spraying, and — thanks to a little-known Calgary program — can be completely free for cat owners who qualify.
+It prevents unwanted litters, reduces several cancers and infections, eliminates heat cycles and most spraying, and (thanks to a little-known Calgary program) can be free for cat owners who qualify.

-The Calgary advantage: the City of Calgary runs a No-Cost Spay & Neuter Program for cats — not dogs — that covers the surgery, microchip, and post-op care for low-income Calgarians.
+The Calgary advantage: the City of Calgary runs a No-Cost Spay & Neuter Program for cats, not dogs, that covers the surgery, microchip, and post-op care for low-income Calgarians.
 Most cat owners don't know this exists.
-If you don't qualify, low-cost clinics in Calgary do cat spay/neuter for $80–$250.
+If you don't qualify, low-cost clinics in Calgary do cat spay/neuter for roughly $80 to $250.

 Already adopting?
-Every cat adopted from a Calgary rescue arrives spayed/neutered, vaccinated, and microchipped — bundled into a $100–$250 adoption fee that's less than the surgery alone at most clinics.
+Every cat adopted from a Calgary rescue arrives spayed or neutered, vaccinated, and microchipped, bundled into a $100 to $250 adoption fee that's less than the surgery alone at most clinics.
+For the broader picture, see our Calgary cat adoption guide and the full cost breakdown.
 Browse adoptable cats →

 How Much Does It Cost to Spay or Neuter a Cat in Calgary?